Quickstart

 - Add it to GPU CLI:

-gpu auth loginFollow the prompts to enter your RunPod API key.
+gpu auth loginFollow the prompts to enter your API key.

 4. Check Available GPUs